 On our first morning, we opted to breakfast in the restaurant and tucked into a hearty full English with toast, jams, orange juice and plenty of coffee.

-The following morning, we pre-booked a hamper and were delighted with its contents which included cheese, ham, croissants, and pain au chocolat, orange juice, a great selection of fruit and natural yoghurt.
 The tough decision was whether to eat it in bed, the living area or out on the terrace – so we opted for a mix of all three!

 Dining at the Beachcroft Hotel

-We also ate in the hotel’s Tamarisk Restaurant one evening and enjoyed a fabulous three-course meal.
+We dined in the hotel’s Tamarisk Restaurant one evening and enjoyed a fabulous three-course meal.
 The Crispy Prawn Medley with red-velvet, chilli mango, filo, breaded butterfly and tempura prawns with sweet chilli dip were particularly good, superb in fact.
 Both our main courses and dessert (we had to share one because we were stuffed) were excellent, as was the service.

 The Bistro Restaurant offers a more casual atmosphere while The Garden Terrace, which enjoys wonderful views of the sea, is the perfect place to relax on a warm sunny day.
 I’m looking forward to a return visit for afternoon tea in their quirky outdoor dining pod.